 After "The Theory of Investment Value" began the conversation about diversified assets, another analyst named Benjamin Graham took the concept even further in 1942.
 He wrote an article entitled "Intelligent Investor," and he is now known as the father of value investing because of his personal insight in the field.

-In 1952, Harvey Markowitz expanded the concept yet again with the Martin portfolio theory.
+In 1952, Harvey Markowitz expanded the concept yet again with the modern portfolio theory.
 Sure enough, this also coincided with the renaissance of popular music in the form of rock and roll, blues, R&B, and other new forms of expression.
 As diverse portfolio management theory took on a life of its own, so did the music scene.
 And just as the arts can't survive on one style of music, your portfolio can't hope to survive on a singular investment.
 When you're considering how to improve your portfolio, remember that there's a lot of great music out there, and you don't want to go broke by constantly playing the same song.

 If you're interested in learning more about wise project portfolio investment techniques, I encourage you to check back each week for the latest videos and tips.
 Be sure to also check out my informative book "Culture is the Bass: 7 Principles for Developing a Culture That Works."